The Search for "God Particle" with Big Data

 Typically big data is analyzed and collected at specific intervals, but real-time big data analytics collect and analyze data constantly.
 The purpose of this continuous processing loop is to offer instant insights to users.

-Today, with the average large business storing more than 200 terabyte, companies have more than enough data to tell them who is buying their products, as well as how, when and where the buying takes place.
-Customers expects companies to know how they feel about their product, and how they can be serve better.
+Today, with the average large business storing more than 200 terabytes, companies have more than enough data to tell them who is buying their products, as well as how, when and where the buying takes place.
+Customers expect companies to know how they feel about their products, and how they can be served better.
 Customers drop cues all over the Web, and companies can get hold of this data and make sense of it.
 So the data is there, they’re not just in the rows, columns, reports and purchase histories we’re used to.
 They’re mostly the unstructured types of data, and today, there are technology and tools to make sense of this data (e.g. IBM Smarter Analytics, etc.).

 When we have enormous amount of information that can be made to interoperate with itself, we can come up with answers that will solve societal problems.